The Carl Nowell Leadership Award is presented each year to honor a person who embodies the following characteristics:

 After attending the course, a participant will be able to:

-No individual or family is immune from the impact of untreated behavioral health needs.
-Each year, there are thousands of preventable tragedies that may be addressed with proper mental health resources and access to care.
+Each year, there are thousands of preventable tragedies that may be addressed with proper access to care and mental health resources.
 The Alabama Crisis System of Care was developed to reduce the number of emergency room admissions and jail bookings due to behavioral health crisis.
-The Alabama Crisis System of care promotes integrated services, decreases the rate of expensive referrals, and develop a regional approach to crisis care.
-This training will provide an overview of the Alabama Crisis System of Care, best practices and identify the current four (4) Crisis Center providers in the state.
-Participant will gain an understanding of the referral, assessment, and admission process for a Crisis Center.
+The Alabama Crisis System of Care promotes access to care, integrated services, and crisis stabilization in six (6) regional crisis centers.
+These crisis services provide an ease of access to care and decrease the rate of expensive referrals while providing a regional approach to crisis services.
+This training will provide an in-depth look of the Alabama Crisis System of Care, access to care, and best practices utilized within each crisis center.
+Participant will gain an understanding of each of the six (6) Crisis Centers, referral, assessment, and admission process for a Crisis Center.
 The course will review in detail current Crisis Center’s treatment, case management, and referral processes.

 After attending the course, a participant will be able to: